kevinolega/callcentertrainingtips/_posts/2019-05-27-pronunciation-hell.md

 Billet does not end like ballet;
 Bouquet, wallet, mallet, chalet;
 Blood and flood are not like food,
-Nor is mould like should and would.
+Nor is mold like should and would.
 Banquet is not nearly parquet,
 Which is said to rime with "darky."
 Viscous, Viscount, load, and broad.